-Hereditary Spastic Paraplegias (HSP) is a group of genetic diseases characterized by spastic paralysis of the legs, typically caused by selective distal axonal degeneration.
+Hereditary Spastic Paraplegias (HSP) are a group of genetic diseases characterized by spastic paralysis of the legs, typically caused by selective distal axonal degeneration.
 They are rare, chronic disorders that occur in about 1 to 9 in 100,000 people and present in childhood and young adulthood.
 The typical clinical picture is of a slowly progressive, symmetrical, spastic paraplegia.
 Minor sensory abnormalities (such as absent vibration sensation) and neurological bladder involvement, are common.
 Arm involvement is not usually seen, and if present, it is minimal and does not extend beyond hyperreflexia and minor weakness (e.g., difficulty unscrewing a tight bottle top).
 HSP is categorized into the subtypes of "pure" and "complex."
 The pure form is most common in European populations and can be autosomal dominant or recessive.
 The complex form is typically autosomal recessive and is more commonly found in populations with a high rate of consanguinity.
 Over 70 genes have been identified for HSP (Hensiek et al., 2015).

 Iqbal et al. (2017) researched the use of NGS in the diagnosis of 105 hereditary ataxia (HA) and HSP probands identified through the HA and HSP registry in the Department of Neurology, Oslo University Hospital.
 HA and HSP have phenotypic overlap.
-HA is characterized by progressive limb and gait ataxia, loss of coordination and disturbances of speech and oculomotor control, and HSP is characterized by progressive spasticity and weakness of the lower limbs, the weakness often being mild relative to the spasticity.
+HA is characterized by progressive limb and gait ataxia, loss of coordination and disturbances of speech and oculomotor control, and HSP is characterized by progressive spasticity and weakness of the lower limbs; the weakness often being mild relative to the spasticity.
 The HA/HSP registry has 446 probands, and 77 HSP and 41 HA individuals had a molecular diagnosis at the time of the study.
-Of those without a genetic diagnosis, 48 HSP and 58 HA patients were selected for NGS, and eight individuals with a known diagnosis were included as a positive control.
+Of those without a genetic diagnosis, 48 individuals with HSP and 58 individuals with HA were selected for NGS, and eight individuals with a known diagnosis were included as a positive control.
 Variants were classified per the joint consensus recommendations of the ACMG and the AMP and were confirmed by Sanger sequencing.
 The NGS panel identified all eight positive controls.
-In the test group, 12 HSP patients had pathogenic or likely pathogenic variants, and two had VUS.
-Eight HA patients had had pathogenic or likely pathogenic variants, and eight had VUS.
-Overall, 19% had a definitive molecular diagnosis.
+In the test group, 12 individuals with HSP had pathogenic or likely pathogenic variants, and two had VUS.
+Eight individuals with HA had pathogenic or likely pathogenic variants, and two had vUS.

-Chrestian et al. (2016) conducted a multicenter observational study of patients who met the clinical criteria for the diagnosis of HSP in Alberta, Ontario, and Quebec from 2012-2015, and reported on the genetic test results.
-Five hundred and twenty-six patients were identified with HSP during this time period.
+Chrestian et al. (2016) conducted a multicenter observational study of individuals who met the clinical criteria for the diagnosis of HSP in Alberta, Ontario, and Quebec from 2012-2015, and reported on the genetic test results.
+Five hundred and twenty-six individuals with HSP were identified during this time period.
 DNA testing was conducted on peripheral blood samples.
-Fifty-one families, representing 108 individuals, had WES, and the variants were filtered against all known HSP genes.
-Thirty-seven patients, a cohort from Ontario, had NGS of 51 HSP related genes.
-Patients with cerebellar signs were screened for mutations in FXN, SACS, and the common spinocerebellar ataxias (SCAs 1-8) prior to being included in the study.
-Overall, 150 (28.5%) of patients from 58 families had a confirmed genetic diagnosis.
+Fifty-one families representing 108 individuals had WES, and the variants were filtered against all known HSP genes.
+Thirty-seven individuals, a cohort from Ontario, had NGS of 51 HSP related genes.
+Individuals with cerebellar signs were screened for mutations in FXN, SACS, and the common spinocerebellar ataxias (SCAs 1-8) prior to being included in the study.
+Overall, 150 (28.5%) of individuals from 58 families had a confirmed genetic diagnosis.
 Mutations from 15 different genes were identified, and the most common were in SPAST (78%), ALT1 (16%), and SPG11 (8%).
 Genotype/phenotype correlations were noted with SPAST mutations (SPG4) and were more likely to have a later age of onset but also have bladder dysfunction.
 SPG11 mutations were more strongly associated with the presence of learning dysfunction and cognitive deficits.